Migacz85/chirpy-blog/_posts/2022-05-23-jekyll_vs_builders.md

 author: marcin
 ---

-# Creating a Website with Jekyll Markdown

-Are you looking to create a website but unsure where to start?
-In this article, we will explore the power of Jekyll Markdown and compare it to popular website builders like Wix and Webflow.
+Are you looking to create a website but unsure where to start? 🤔 In this article, we will explore the power of Jekyll Markdown and compare it to popular website builders like Wix and Webflow.
 By the end, you'll have a clear understanding of the pros and cons of each option and be ready to embark on your website creation journey.

 ## Jekyll Markdown: The Power of Simplicity